MojoliciousDotIO/mojolicious.io/blog/2021/02/14/announcing-mojolicious-9-0/index.markdown

 This was originally considered a "feature" because it allowed very terse route definitions for quick apps, but in practice most people that understood how that worked just used the long form while unsuspecting newcomers would trip on it from time to time.
 We've also made several cases throw exceptions when routing would fail that used to fail silently or unexpectedly.
 When a route points to a missing controller, a namespace without a controller or a controller without an action, you now get an exception rather than a 404, which would often confuse people.
-Additionally, you get an exception when when auto-rendering fails or a call to render cannot render a response, which would often appear to hang (while it actually was trying to wait for a delayed response that was never going to happen).
+Additionally, you get an exception when when auto-rendering fails or a call to render cannot render a response, which would appear to hang (while it actually was trying to wait for a delayed response that was never going to happen).

 We've even simplified some of the routing method names themselves.
 We've removed the lesser-used `detour` and `route` methods in favor of the more generic `any` method.